 Before you make use of the complaints procedure, you are advised to discuss the problem with those concerned.
 For example, if you have a complaint about the content of your course, first discuss this with your lecturer.
+Your feedback enables the lecturer to take your complaint into account.
 If you wish to change groups, discuss this with your lecturer and the Secretariat of the LTC.
 In many cases, a solution can be found right away.

 If you have a complaint, you can notify this by sending a letter or an e-mail, citing ‘Complaint’.

 - You will receive confirmation of receipt of your complaint within 1 week of its receipt.